-If you are sending out free sample products to your customers here are our recommendations and ideas on how you can handle the tracking of the inventory, shipping of the samples and even how to associate the cost against a particular marketing campaign.
+If you are sending out free sample products to your customers, here are some recommendations and ideas on how you can handle the tracking of the inventory, shipping of the samples and even how to associate the cost against a particular marketing campaign.

 Tracking sample inventory

-If your samples are not the same as the items you sell, for example cosmetic samples are often smaller sized bottles or tester pots, they should have different SKUs.
-They are different items so unique SKUs should be used.
-In this case you can use the same warehouse since the quantity of samples are separated by SKU.
+If your samples are not the same as the items you sell (for example, cosmetic samples are often smaller sized bottles or pots), they should have different SKUs, as they are different items

 If your supplier provides samples for free you can receive the items with a zero cost.
 This can be done using a purchase order with zero prices, or you can use a stock correction to add the items.
 It's up to you which method you use - perhaps your supplier wants a purchase order?